MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/image-extensions.md

 [!INCLUDE [docs under construction](../../includes/preview-note.md)]

-The `Image` extensions provide a series of extension methods that support support configuring `IImage` controls.
+The `Image` extensions provide a series of extension methods that support configuring `IImage` controls.

 The extensions offer the following methods: